 The same could be argued about Fox News.
 Will the widest-reaching national TV news presence defy all science and logic, in lockstep with the president, to blast a message that, if heeded to any degree, will almost certainly contribute to the virus’s spread, according to the experts?

-Or will Fox Corporation management — who I must assume have decent intentions — demonstrate wisdom, leadership, civic responsibility and ethics by suspending political partisanship long enough to help save millions of people — and at the same time help give the economy some hope of recovering in a year or two, rather than dragging out the outbreak and its economic impacts over multiple years?
+Or will Fox Corporation management pivot, and choose to demonstrate civic responsibility and ethics, by suspending political partisanship long enough to help save millions of people — and at the same time help give the economy some hope of recovering in a year or two, rather than dragging out the outbreak and its economic impacts over multiple years?

 “In the longer term, we could ease back on physical distancing, sending younger, healthier people back into the workforce,” Gostin told Molteni.
 “But we have to wait until we have a better control over the epidemic.”